fable-compiler/Fable.Python/docs-src/communicate/py-from-fable.md

 - step 1: We specify the elements we wish to use.
 Here `*` means: "take everything that's been exported"
 - step 2: we set the path to our js library.
 - step 3: we create a let binding called `mylib` to map the js library.
-- step 4: we use the `jsNative` keyword to say that `mylib` is just a placeholder for the JavaScript native implementation.
+- step 4: we use the `nativeOnly` keyword to say that `mylib` is just a placeholder for the JavaScript native implementation.

 Now we can use this: